dan-leo/masters/thesis/v8/thesis.md

 ![Gartner's Hype Cycle for Emerging Technologies, 2019.
 IoT is inextricably linked to at least a third of emerging technologies and also has uses in NB-IoT. \label{fig:gartner_emergingTech}](../images/CTMKT_741609_CTMKT_for_Emerging_Tech_Hype_Cycle_LargerText-1.png){ width=85% }

-On the other hand, this does not slow the growth in number of devices connected as in Fig. \ref{fig:iot_growth}.
+On the other hand, this does not slow the growth in the number of devices connected as in Fig. \ref{fig:iot_growth}.
 IoT merely manifests itself in other uses and forms such as we have already seen in Fig. \ref{fig:gartner_emergingTech}.
 NB-IoT can be integral to aid this growth.

 ![Exponential growth of IoT is estimated [@Ali2015]. \label{fig:iot_growth}](../images/Expected-number-of-connected-devices-to-the-Internet-This-chart-is-obtained-from-recent.png){ width=80% }